Private medical archive

 03

-Medical terms are grouped into consumer-readable areas like Blood sugar, Cholesterol, Thyroid, and Blood count.
+Reports and prescriptions are stored separately, while medical terms are grouped into readable sections such as Blood sugar, Cholesterol, Thyroid, and Blood count.

 04

-The user can compare the structured output against the original file and fix specific rows, dates, units, or ranges directly.
+The user can compare the structured output against the original file, fix specific rows, and link symptoms or follow-up records into a care track.

 Why the product direction matters